aakashshivgan/aakashshivgan/README.md

 - 👋 Hi, I’m Aakash shivgan
-- 👀 I’m interested in ...Mobile App Development
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning ...Flutter and Dart
+- 🌱 I’m currently learning lutter and Dart
 - 📫 How to reach me at www.linkedin.com/in/akashshivgan , aakashshivgan7739@gmail.com

 <!---